-JULIA GELARMINO: That's our special code.
-We need to make sure your eyes are on the feet and you're looking to her for directions.
+JULIA GELORMINO: That's our special code.
+We need to make sure your eyes are on Miss G., and you're looking to her for directions.

 GEE: On her cue...

-GELARMINO: So right now, I don't want to scare you, but Lily(ph), if somebody was trying to harm us and you were making that much sound, guess where they're going to first.
+GELORMINO: So right now, I don't want to scare you but Lily(ph), if somebody was trying to harm us and you were making that much sound, guess where they're going to go first?
 Here.
 So right now, you aren't helping us to be safe.

 GEE: These kids are used to drills.
-They're used to real lockdowns too.
-Gelarmino says she never knows the reasons until afterwards.
-It could be a robbery in the neighborhood or something more serious.
-Since the shooting in Newtown, the lockdowns have meant some really hard conversations with her first graders.
+They're used to real lockdowns, too.
+Gelormino says she never knows the reasons until afterwards.
+It could be a robbery in the neighborhood, or something more serious.
+Since the shooting in Newtown, the lockdowns have meant some really hard conversations with her first-graders.

-GELARMINO: How do we stay safe when someone else is trying to harm us?
-And they started talking about how, you know, we kind of play our game of, like, hide-and-seek.
-And one of my kids asked what would happen if they shot through the door.
-And so she had obviously watched the things on the news.
+GELORMINO: How do we stay safe when someone else is trying to harm us?
+And they started talking about how, you know, we kind of play our game of like, hide-and-seek.
+And ... (crying) one of my kids asked what would happen if they shot through the door.
+And so she had, obviously, watched the things on the news.